prebid/prebid.github.io/overview/what-is-post-bid.md

 ### Disadvantages of Post-Bid

 We’ve listed the advantages of post-bid over header bidding in the previous section.
-The disadvantages:
+The disadvantages include:

 #### 1. No dynamic allocation across all demand sources.